RoyElkabetz/Sentiment-Classification-of-Machine-Summarized-Text/README.md

 ### List of Notebooks

-All the notebooks in this repository are contained in the `notebook` folder, and are compatible anad ready to run on google colab.
+All the notebooks in this repository are contained in the [`notebooks`](/notebooks) folder, and are compatible anad ready to run on google colab.

 | #   | Subject                                         | Colab             | Nbviewer               |
 |:----:|------------------------------------------------|:-----------------:|:---------------------:|